By Cat, beginning Feb 2018; moved from Notes: J-P on 9/27/21

 Your liver’s biggest job is to keep your blood clean; it also plays a role in helping your body store, metabolize and digest nutrients; produces bile; plays an important role in regulating and balancing hormones; and converts excess blood sugar into storage fat (this has good and bad consequences).
 See Natural Liver Cleansing Diet site’s article on Where is your Liver, and What is the Function of the Liver for many other important functions.

 - Includes: 1.
 List of Links on Healing Your Liver, and Fatty Liver Disease; 2.
-12 Signs your Liver is in Trouble; 2.
-Fatty Liver Disease; 3.
-Liver Cancer: 3 Ways to Reduce Risk; 4.
-Foods & Supplements to Protect your Liver; 5.
+12 Signs your Liver is in Trouble; 3.
+Fatty Liver Disease (FLD); 4.
+Liver Cancer: 3 Ways to Reduce Risk; 5.
+Foods & Supplements to Protect your Liver; 6.
 Liver Detox/Cleanse; and more…

 - See also: 1.
 Cat’s Notes from “Cleanse Your Liver Now” ebook by Dr. Jockers; 2.
-Natural Health Topics Menu; 2.
-Notes by section: A-C; D-G; H-I; J-P; Q – Z; 3.
+Natural Health Topics Menu; 3.
+Notes by section: A-C; D-G; H-I; J-P; Q – Z; 4.
 My Natural Healing Remedies and Personal Care Menu for links to other articles and remedies.
 Other Sites: 1.
 Natural Liver Cleansing Diet homepage, and its article on What is the Function of the Liver

 The first one (listed below) is added by me (Cat), because I have that problem (but I don’t have jaundice, as of this Oct ’22 update).
 The next 11 (2-12) are from a slide-show: 9 Strange Signs your Liver is in Trouble (the author has since added 2 more signs but did not update the title); The last 6 (13-16) are from a Jonathan Landsman short video with “Dr. Bob” (stopfattyliver.com/drbob/), in preparation for his Fatty Liver Docu-Class.

 - Jaundice – yellowing of the skin and whites of the eye, due to bile in the bloodstream;